-Strings of binary code were instantly channelled through the various connections, updating the file system and introducing a couple of new sub-routines to the expected behaviour of one of its kind.
-A series of images with the new logo of the Maxwell Corporation logo were also added to the main programming, the download coming to an end with the common sequence of sentences that were the motto of every piece of unthinking chattel:
+Strings of binary code were instantly channeled through the various connections, updating the file system and introducing a couple of new sub-routines to the expected behavior of one of its kind.
+A series of images with the new logo of the Maxwell Corporation logo was also added to the main programming, the download coming to an end with the common sequence of sentences that were the motto of every piece of unthinking chattel:

 Service is everything.
 Absolute obedience is perfection.
 Nothing else exists.

 As the cycle came close to an end, Robot Unit 8 squirmed in the chair, experiencing the equivalent of one hundred consecutive human orgasms rushing through every piece of its shiny framework, the wave of pleasure locking all of the new ciphers into place.
-The tubes retracted soon afterwards, signalling that the mandatory software upgrade had been completed successfully.
+The tubes retracted soon afterward, signaling that the mandatory software upgrade had been completed successfully.

 “You may now resume your functions, Robot Unit 8.”
 Heather droned, just like it had been programmed to do.
 “The Corporation wills it so, and service is everything.”